mcmarius/pbd/README.md

 alter user grupa DEFAULT TABLESPACE users quota unlimited on users;
 -- "users" seems to be the default tablespace /shrug

+-- reset password with something like alter user pdbadmin IDENTIFIED by Passw0rd;
 ```

 ### Other steps: